GitHub sync

 Clone repos from GitHub, auto-sync changes with your team, and resolve conflicts.

-Open Knowledge can connect a knowledge base to a GitHub repository and keep it synced over time.
-When GitHub sync is enabled, Open Knowledge actively pulls commits from the remote and pushes commits back to it on a regular cadence.
+Open Knowledge can connect a project to a GitHub remote repository and keep it synced over time.
+When GitHub sync is enabled, Open Knowledge actively pulls commits from the remote and pushes commits back.

 Only enable GitHub sync for repositories where you are comfortable with Open Knowledge writing commits to the remote history.
 If you are worried about automated commits corrupting or cluttering your Git history, do not enable sync for that repository.